MOPOKO/AIU_TELEGRAM_BOT/README.md

 # AIU_TELEGRAM_BOT

+Ala-Too International University, automated Telegram Bot using Python programming language

 Bot for Ala-Too International University for the management of files and documentation between the staff of the educational institution and students, teachers or other persons.

 For informational and educational purposes only.